HttpAnimation/Lutix/README.md

 # Lutix/stable
-A GUI tool for XMR
+A GUI tool for XMR.

 ## Installing
 ```bash